Resources

 Here’s how a robust cGMP management system can help you stay on top of your product manufacturing.

-How cGMP Fit in the Pharmaceutical Industry
+How cGMP fits in the pharmaceutical industry

 In the US, the US Food and Drug Administration (FDA) highly regulates the pharmaceutical industry.
 The FDA’s Federal Food, Drug, and Cosmetic Act places Current Good Manufacturing Practices (cGMP) at the center of this regulatory environment.